 These types of consumers are extremely risk averse, tending to only use new products and services once they have become mainstream.
-Importantly, these people do not really listen to opinion and are not influenced by others to use something new.
+Importantly, these people do not really listen to opinions and are not influenced by others to use something new.

 So, from a relationship perspective, whereas Early Adopters follow the views of Innovators and the Early Majority are influenced by the Early Adopters, the Late Majority decide for themselves when they will take a service.

 Laggards are the most conservative (and probably like Jane Fonda have just discovered the internet).

 Based, on this, I would count myself as an innovator.

 - I have been using email since it was known as a bulletin board system (BBS) in 1983.

 - I’ve had a personal website since 1994 when I was at University in Adelaide.

 - I had a pager in 1991, and bought my first mobile (Nokia N1000 AMPS) in 1994.